aesara-devs/aesara/doc/library/sparse/index.rst

 The sparse module provides the same functionality as the tensor module.
 The difference lies under the covers because sparse matrices do not store data in a contiguous array.
-Note that there are no GPU implementations for sparse matrices in Aesara.
 The sparse module has been used in:

 - NLP: Dense linear transformations of sparse vectors.